mandober/rust-debrief/cs/memory/pointer.md

 <!-- /TOC -->

 A variable is a memory address paired with an associated symbolic name that contains some quantity of information referred to as a value.
 Using that symbolic name (the name of a variable) is the usual way to reference the stored value.
 The "value of variable" is given by the corresponding mapping in the symbol table in the environment.

 A pointer is a primitive whose value is a memory address.

 If that memory address designates a valid value

-refers to ("points to") another value in the memory using its memory address.
+refers to another value in the memory using its memory address.

 A pointer references a location in memory, and obtaining the value stored at that location is known as dereferencing the pointer.

-A memory pointer (or just pointer) is a primitive, whose value is intended to be used as a memory address; a pointer points to a memory address; a pointer points to a data in memory when the pointer's value is the data's memory address.
+A pointer is a primitive, whose value is intended to be used as a memory address.

+a pointer holds a memory address, thereby it points to a data in memory when the pointer's value is the data's memory address.

 More generally, a pointer is a kind of reference, it references a datum stored somewhere in memory; to obtain that datum is to dereference the pointer.

 The feature that separates pointers from other kinds of reference is that a pointer's value is meant to be interpreted as a memory address, which is a rather low-level concept.

 References serve as a level of indirection: a pointer's value determines which memory address (that is, which datum) is to be used in a calculation.
 Since indirection is a fundamental aspect of algorithms, pointers are often expressed as a fundamental data type in programming languages; in statically (or strongly) typed programming languages, the type of a pointer determines the type of the datum to which the pointer points.

 *in data structures*
 When setting up data structures like lists, queues and trees, it is necessary to have pointers to help manage how the structure is implemented and controlled.
 Typical examples of pointers are start pointers, end pointers, and stack pointers.
 These pointers can either be absolute (the actual physical address or a virtual address in virtual memory) or relative (an offset from an absolute start address ("base") that typically uses fewer bits than a full address, but will usually require one additional arithmetic operation to resolve).